GoodNotes/typescriptify-golang-structs/README.md

 The lines between `//[Address:]` and `//[end]` will be left intact after `ConvertToFile()`.

-If your custom code contain methods, then just casting yout object to the target class (with `<Person> {...}`) won't work because the casted object won't contain your methods.
+If your custom code contain methods, then just casting your object to the target class (with `<Person> {...}`) won't work because the casted object won't contain your methods.

 In that case use the constructor: